 The Computer Science and Computer Engineering department is housed in the Morken Center for Learning and Technology.

 Morken 203 is a state of the art classroom with room for 38 students, each with access to a computer.
-Each desk is equipped with a Dell computer running Windows 7 and Ubuntu Linux with a recessed monitor.
+Each desk is equipped with a Dell computer running Windows 8 with a recessed monitor.
 There are two projection screens that can project content from a variety of sources including DVD, VCR, computer, document camera, and laptop.

 Morken 210 is an open lab available for use by all CSCE students.
 It is reserved for class lab sessions during certain times on Tuesday and Thursday, but is otherwise available to students anytime the building is open.
-It includes 20 Dell computers running Windows 7 and Ubuntu Linux.
-It also includes audio and projection capabilities from the instructor's podium.
+It includes 20 Dell computers running Windows 8.
+It also includes audio and projection capabilities from the instructor’s podium.

 Morken 227 is an open lab that is available to students at any time.
 There are no classes scheduled in this room.
-The room includes several (about 10) Dell computers running Windows 7 and Ubuntu Linux.
-There is a round table for study, and the walls have "Wall-Talker" installed (a dry-erase, white board material).
+The room includes several (about 10) Dell computers running Windows 8.
+There is a round table for study, and the walls have “Wall-Talker” installed (a dry-erase, white board material).

 Morken 212 is our digital and analog electronics lab classroom.
-It includes a number of Dell computers equipped with Windows 7 and Ubuntu Linux.
-There are a variety of electronics tools such as oscilloscopes, PIC programmers, voltage meters, function generators, etc. It also includes audio-visual equipment similar to Morken 210.
+It includes a number of Dell computers equipped with Windows 8.
+There are a variety of electronics tools such as oscilloscopes, PIC programmers, voltage meters, function generators, etc.

 Student Research Rooms